alchemistry/alchemlyb/joss_paper/paper.md

 Some work on alchemlyb was supported by grants from the  National Institutes of Health (Award No R01GM118772 to O.B., K08GM139031 to T.T.J.) and the National Science Foundation (award ACI-1443054 to O.B.).
 A.S. acknowledges funding by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 – 390740016 and support by the Stuttgart Center for Simulation Science (SimTech).
 The sponsors were not involved in any aspects of the research or the writing of the manuscript.

-Ian Kenney, Shuai Liu, Travis Jensen, Bryce Allen, Dominik Wille, Victoria Lim, Hyungro Lee, Mohammad S. Barhaghi, Jérôme Hénin, Irfan Alibay, and Pascal Merz contributed code to *alchemlyb*.
+Shuai Liu, Travis Jensen, Bryce Allen, Dominik Wille, Victoria Lim, Hyungro Lee, Mohammad S. Barhaghi, Jérôme Hénin, Irfan Alibay, and Pascal Merz contributed code to *alchemlyb*.

 # Author contributions